ECC offers several convenient ways to pay educational expenses.

 Other Ways to Pay Bills

 If you participate in College Illinois, you must bring a printed copy of your current benefits statement and written authorization for the college to bill them on your behalf.
 This benefits statement must be submitted to the Student Accounts Office, Bldg B, Room B151, ECC Spartan Drive, by the tuition due date to avoid being dropped for non-payment.
 The student is responsible for any charges that the plan will not cover.
 It is also important to check with the Student Accounts Office whenever schedule changes are made.
 You must do this every semester that the student attends.
-After mid-term, the college will submit an invoice to College Illinois to ensure all registrations are complete prior to billing.
+After mid-term, the college will submit an invoice to College Illinois to ensure all registrations are complete before billing.

 Trusts & 529 Plans (other than College Illinois)

 If you are a recipient of a trust or participate in a 529 plan (other than College Illinois), you must contact the provider and request that they send a check to the college to pay for your tuition.
 The check should be made payable to 'Elgin Community College' and needs to arrive in the Student Accounts Office by the tuition due date to avoid being dropped for non-payment.
-Please make sure that your name and student ID number are referenced on the check.
+Please ensure your name and student ID number are referenced on the check.
 The student is responsible for any charges the trust or plan will not cover.
 It is also important to check with the Student Accounts Office whenever schedule changes are made.